Yaw Osafo-Maafo

 Yaw Osafo-Maafo is a Ghanaian politician who was appointed in April as the senior presidential advisor to the Akufo-Addo Administration 2021.
-He was Senior Minister of the Republic of Ghana in the Akufo-Addo Administration from 2017 to 2021.
+He was Senior Minister in the Akufo-Addo Administration from 2017 to 2021.
 He was Member of Parliament for Akim Oda from 1997 to 2009, and previously served as Finance Minister and in other cabinet roles in the Kufuor Administration between 2001 and 2009.

 Early life

 Yaw Osafo-Maafo was born in Akyem Awisa in 1936.
 He attended Akyem Awisa Presbyterian School and Achimota School.
 He went on to study Mechanical Engineering at the Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
-At KNUST he was the Vice President of the National Union of Ghana Students (NUGS).
+At KNUST, he was the Vice President of the National Union of Ghana Students (NUGS).

 He joined the Volta Aluminium Company (VALCO) as an engineer and rose through the ranks to become the CEO.

 Osafo-Maafo established his credentials in the banking and finance sector by heading and successfully restructuring two major Ghanaian banks, the Bank for Housing and Construction, and the National Investment Bank between 1979 and 1992.

-He has been a Consultant to the World Bank, the African Development Bank and the United Nations Development Programme.
+He has Consulted for the World Bank, the African Development Bank and the United Nations Development Programme.
 He is the past vice-president of the executive committee of the West African Bankers' Association, and a founding Deputy Chairman of the Ghana Stock Exchange.

 He has served as chairman and a board member on a number of corporations including Nestle Ghana Limited, National Trust Holding Company, Merchant Bank Ghana Limited, National Development Planning Commission, Divestiture Implementation Committee and Donewell Insurance.

 He stepped down after serving as a Member of Parliament for Akim Oda Constituency in the Eastern Region of Ghana, for three terms.

 He is a fellow of the Ghana Institution of Engineers and an Honorary Fellow of the Ghana Institute of Architects.